govau/content-guide/_punctuation-grammar/capitalisation.md

   title = "different kinds of titles" content= "
 - Administrative Arrangements Order
-- the Government Information Public Access Act, then the Act
+- The Government Information Public Access Act, then the Act
-- Read Steps to Enter Residential Aged Care before our workshop.
+- Read [Steps to Enter Residential Aged Care]() before our workshop.
 "
 %}